simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 ---
 ### Setup Process for Visual Studio Code

 If you'd like to do the labs in VSCode, follow these setup instructions.
-If you already have VSCode and want to use it for Java, look at the Extension section.
+If you already have VSCode and want to use it for Java, follow the guidance below on installing the correct Extension.

 #### Windows:
 1. **Download VSCode**: Go to the [Visual Studio Code download page](https://code.visualstudio.com/Download) and download the installer for Windows.